Merseyside Police marked Mental Health Awareness Week by celebrating the vital work of services looking after staff welfare on Wednesday 11 May.

-The van, which is kitted out with a bespoke wellbeing area to conduct physical and mental health checks, is funded by the Home Office through the Police Transformation Fund and overseen by the
+The van, which is kitted out with a bespoke wellbeing area to conduct physical and mental health checks, is funded by the Home Office through the Police Transformation Fund and overseen by the College of Policing.

 It brings wellbeing direct to those on the front line and operates seven days a week, during and outside normal office hours, to ensure all staff are provided with an opportunity to visit the van and chat to the team.

 It provides advice about physical and psychological wellbeing, financial advice and information, carers information and advice and support directly from colleagues representing our Staff Associations and Support Networks.

 “As well as being Mental Health Awareness Week, today is the National Day for Staff Networks, and it is only right that we celebrate the vital role they play in supporting the wellbeing of our staff and officers.